 WWE has seen many shows over the years that just didn’t last for one reason or another.
 Many fans remember, and still love, Sunday Night Heat, but it is no more.
 It seems that AEW might want to bring back some of that vibe.

-AEW Rampage is suffering in viewership, and new AEW television show, Collision, is coming in June.
+AEW Rampage is suffering in viewership, and a new AEW television show, Collision, is coming in June.
 That being said, AEW is going to switch up how they approach Rampage.

 Sean Sapp noted behind Fightful’s paywall that AEW Rampage’s format will change to resemble Sunday Night Heat, back when WWE had that show around.